 The Role of External Regulators in Mergers and Acquisitions: Evidence from SEC Comment Letters

 This study examines the role of the Securities and Exchange Commission (SEC) in mergers and acquisitions (M&As) involving publicly traded target firms.
-We first document that comment letters are more likely in M&As when deal characteristics suggest greater target firm shareholder welfare risk, target firms have weaker corporate governance, or target firms have weaker financial reporting quality.
-Our main results suggest that M&As receiving comment letters have an increased likelihood of deal completion and positive deal price revision, consistent with the SEC review process reducing information asymmetry, albeit at the cost of delaying the M&A process.
+We find that deals receiving comment letters have an increased likelihood of deal completion and deal price revision, consistent with the SEC review process reducing information asymmetry, albeit at the cost of delaying the M&A process.
+Further analyses suggest that the SEC review process generates new value-relevant information via firms’ disclosure amendments in response to comment letters.
 We address endogeneity concerns using multiple approaches.
 Our findings that the SEC review process reduces information asymmetry in M&As provide new insight into the real economic consequences of disclosure regulation.

 Keywords: Information asymmetry; M&A; SEC; Comment letters; Shareholder welfare; Corporate governance; Deal outcomes